jedgentry/Parlay/parlay/docs/src/examples/led_example.rst

 Let's go through an example.

-For demonstration purposes, we will ignore some complexities that would have to address in a realistic system, so we can understand what Parlay provides.
+For demonstration purposes, we will ignore some complexities that we would have to address in a realistic system, so that we can understand what Parlay provides.
 For instance, the following code is *not thread safe*.
 It is not difficult to make this code usable for production, and we will do just that in a later tutorial.